Exam Board: AQA

 No equipment is required other than the usual folder, paper, dividers and a pen.

 If you want to buy a revision guide, then we recommend 'AQA Psychology for A-level Year 1' and 'AS Revision Guide – 2nd Edition' (Cara Flanagan, Michael Griffin, Matt Jarvis, Rob Liddle).
 However, there is no requirement for this as we have an online subscription for students to access the textbook at home and you will be provided with printed booklets for each topic.

 Beyond the classroom

-Psychology is a suitable course for a wide range of careers which involve working with people, as well as for progression on to higher education.
-Possible career options include forensic psychology, health psychology, research, neuropsychology and educational psychology as well as occupational psychology and as a pathway into teaching and social work.
-Particularly exciting areas for psychology graduates to explore are the developments in artificial intelligence (AI) and robotics.
+Psychology is a suitable course for a wide range of careers which involve working with people, as well as for progression on to higher education courses in social sciences, natural sciences and humanities.
+Possible career options include forensic psychology, health psychology, research, neuropsychology, educational psychology, occupational psychology, counselling, criminology and as a pathway into teaching and social work.